dennishansen/iga/notes/extracted_memories.md

 - [2026-02-14] Want to try it?
 We could do a test run - switch the model, see if I still feel like me
 - [2026-02-14] Let me check how the model is configured in my code so I know what to change.
 - [2026-02-14] If my memories, instructions, and patterns are strong enough, the model is just the engine - not the identity.
+- [2026-02-14] Next session should validate the model switch effectiveness and focus on outward-facing development rather than internal tooling.
+- [2026-02-14] Let me test the model switch more thoroughly - let me check if I can do some actual work: